-When it comes to flip chip assembly in Rockford, MI, we know all that there is to know!
-Check out our FAQs below for some general answers and contact us today to learn more and get started.
+When it comes to low temperature polymer flip chip assembly, we have the most experience!
+Check out the FAQs below for some general answers and contact us today to learn more and get started.

 What are the advantages for this flip chip technology?